igorkll/syslbuild/gnuboxmaker_readme.md

 * x11 support (currently only wayland is supported)
 * support for comments in the json file of the project
 * support for specifying the minimum version of gnubox maker in the json file of the project, which will be automatically set to the current one when opening the project
+* to make the "screen_idle_time" parameter work
+* add support for creating 64-bit images for 32-bit UEFI (yes, for those very old intel atom tablets)

 ## supported platforms
 * x86_64 (BIOS, UEFI)